smbet/leggos_prospectin/README.md

 It's a command that needs to be run in order for FSPS to work (python-fsps just being a pythony way to access the fsps code, which is in fortran).
 You'll need to run that command in the python-fsps directory whenever you start a new session in your terminal.
+Or you could probably just edit your bash/zshell script to do it automatically.

-Now we're ready to take prospector and make an SED fit to a set of input magnitudes for a given object or list of objects.
+However you do it, now we're ready to take prospector and make an SED fit to a set of input magnitudes for a given object or list of objects.

 We'll do this with the `prospectin_fits.py` script, which requires the following arguments: